personoids/personoids-lite/README.md

 ## Tips:

-Maximize the potential of the Personoids Plugin with these tips:
+Maximize the potential of the Personoids Lite Plugin with these tips:

 - Patience: It takes time to learn how to effectively express your thoughts and intents (prompt engineering).
 - Refresh Plugin: Click on "Refresh plugin" after each prompt or message if the plugin added a new function in the previous message.
 Otherwise, the plugin will fail when it tries to call it.